-The RA of the Dubai Government Entity shall revoke digital certificates corresponding to his organization when required by the organization internal processes or under the following circumstances:
+The RA of the Dubai Government Entity shall revoke certificates when required by the organization internal processes or under the following circumstances:

 - The subscriber discovers or has reason to believe that there has been a compromise of the corresponding private keys. - o The subscriber no longer requires the keys and certificates. - The information in the certificates is no longer accurate and requires to be changed.